-Since a young age, I have been passionate about being active and including others.
-Throughout my time in undergraduate graduate schools, I’ve combined these two passions in working to make a healthful and wellness-centered lifestyle more accessible to my community.
+Since a young age, I have been passionate about being physically active and including others.
+Throughout my time in undergraduate and graduate schools, I’ve combined these two passions to develop, gain support, and implement creative solutions that work to make a healthy and wellness-centered lifestyle more accessible to my community.

 During the three years I served as a Community Advisor (CA; like Residential Advisor, but more focus on community building), I developed and executed two campus-wide undertakings that promoted wellness.

-The second undertaking was a specialty on-campus housing option that focused on promoting a healthful living environment.
+The first undertaking was a specialty on-campus housing option that focused on promoting a healthy lifestyle.
 The Student Wellness Optimal Living Environment (SWOLE) served as a compromise between standard, substance-free, and quiet housing options.
-Among the goals, there were community guidelines in place to:
+Among the goals, I developed community guidelines:

 - Engage in dorm events that focused on developing positive physical, mental, and emotional wellness.